-It is a requirement of the scheme that promoters carrying out immediate activities on streets designated as requiring early notification are required to contact the Permit Authority, by telephone, immediately, notwithstanding the duty to submit a permit application within two hours.
+It is requested that promoters carrying out immediate activities on streets designated as requiring early notification contact the Permit Authority, by telephone, immediately, notwithstanding the duty to submit a permit application within two hours.
 Not all category 0-2 and traffic sensitive streets have been so designated, but only those most susceptible to unplanned disruptions.
 These designated streets have been indicated with an ASD record in the NSG which includes the contact telephone number(s).